First Cosmological Constraints from the Joint Analysis of Galaxy Clustering and the Kinetic Sunyaev-Zel'dovich Effect: Details of the power spectrum estimators

 Furthermore, $\delta T(\boldsymbol{s})$ denotes the kSZ temperature fluctuation field, which is constructed using galaxy tracers and extracted from the CMB map via aperture photometry filtering.
 The filter is applied with an inner radius of $2\ \rm arcmin$ and implemented in spherical harmonic space.
 For the WebSky simulation, the filtering is performed using the \texttt{healpy}\footnote{\href{https://healpy.readthedocs.io/en/latest/index.html}{https://healpy.readthedocs.io/en/latest/index.html}} package, while for ACT data the \texttt{pixell}\footnote{\href{https://pixell.readthedocs.io/en/latest/readme.html}{https://pixell.readthedocs.io/en/latest/readme.html}} library is employed.
 The weighted kSZ temperature field is subtracted by its redshift-dependent mean, where the averaging is performed using a Gaussian weight with a standard deviation of 0.01.
 Further details can be found in~\cite{Li2024}.

 The galaxy power spectrum $\hat{P}^{\ell}_{gg}(k)$ is estimated using \texttt{pypower}\footnote{\href{https://pypower.readthedocs.io}{https://pypower.readthedocs.io}}, a modified version of \texttt{NBODYKIT}~\citep{Hand2018} that incorporates an improved numerical method for computing the normalization factor $A$.
 The estimation of the kSZ power spectrum $\hat{P}^{\ell}_{\rm kSZ}(k)$ follows the methodology described in~\cite{Li2024}, except for the treatment of the normalization $A$.
 To discretize the galaxy distribution and kSZ temperature field, we employ the triangular-shaped cloud (TSC) scheme for grid assignment and apply interlacing technique to reduce numerical artifacts such as aliasing and window function effects introduced during gridding.
 The power spectrum is computed in a periodic cubic grid of size $512^3$, with box side lengths of $(1700, 3350, 850)\ {\rm Mpc}/h$ for NGC and $(1100, 2600, 1100)\ {\rm Mpc}/h$ for SGC.
 For the full-sky case, a cubic box of side length $3700\ {\rm Mpc}/h$ is used.
-The final power spectrum measurements and effective redshift are computed as weighted averages, where the weights are given by the number of galaxies in the random catalogs of the NGC and SGC regions.
+The final power spectrum measurements and effective redshift are derived as weighted averages: for the CMASS data, weights are given by the number of galaxies weighted by the product $w_{\mathrm{tot,i}}\times w_{\mathrm{FKP,i}}$ over galaxies in the NGC and SGC regions; for mock catalogs, weights are given by the number of random points weighted by $w_{\mathrm{FKP,i}}$ in the NGC and SGC parts of random catalogs.
+Here, the subscript $i$ in $w_{\mathrm{tot,i}}$ and $w_{\mathrm{FKP,i}}$ denotes the $i$-th galaxy or random point.

 Using the \texttt{pypower} package~\citep{Beutler2021}, we compute the window function matrices from the random catalog.
-Both the window function effect and the wide-angle effect~\citep[e.g.,][]{Beutler2019, Reimberg2016, Castorina2018}) are incorporated into the theoretical models in Fourier space.
+Both the window function effect and the wide-angle effect~\citep[e.g.,][]{Beutler2019, Reimberg2016, Castorina2018} are incorporated into the theoretical models in Fourier space.